juliaguida/oystercard/individual_challenges/README.md

 This week, you'll work solo to complete different technical challenges.
 A self assessment form will help you reflect on the quality of your code, and coaches will review your code once you believe you have achieved professional quality.

-On Friday, you'll also come up with ideas for final projects.
+This week, you'll also come up with ideas for final projects.

 ### Processes